 Typically, horses live to about 33 years old.
 However, many live much longer, and several horses have reached 50 years or more.
 Unfortunately, it's not easy to pinpoint the oldest or longest-lived horse.

-Many pure or part bred horses have registration papers that record when they were born.
-Others may have passports or other identifying paperwork.
+Many pure or part-bred horses have registration papers that record when they were born and others may have passports or other identifying paperwork.
 But, over a horse’s lifetime, these records can be lost or may be exchanged with the wrong horse.
 Permanent identification makes this less likely, but it does happen.

 Determining a horse's age by the condition of their teeth is imprecise.
 While it does give you an approximate age, the method has some downfalls, especially when trying to learn the age of a very old horse.
 What's more, it's quite possible that the oldest horse is not well-known because its owner hasn't publicized its age.

 On average, ponies outlive larger breeds; as a result, many of the claims of "oldest horse" relate to verified stories of ponies in their 50s or 60s.
 While the records are probably incomplete, these are some of the oldest known ponies:

 - Dr. Bob Wright was a veterinary scientist specializing in horses for the Ontario Ministry of Food and Agriculture.
 In one article on the topic, he listed a 66-year-old pony from Wales, a 54-year-old pony stallion from France, a draft horse who lived to be 52, and a mare from Missouri who was 53.

 - For years, a Shetland from Virginia named Ted E. Bear was commonly cited as the oldest pony in the United States.
 In 2000, according to Farm Show Magazine, he was 58 years old.